JakenHerman/cattle/README.md

 ## License

-Copyright (c) 2016 Jaken Herman and [other contributors](https://github.com/jakenherman/cattle/graphs/contributors)

-Licensed under the GNU GENERAL PUBLIC LICENSE
+Made with 💖 by Jaken Herman and [other contributors](https://github.com/jakenherman/cattle/graphs/contributors) Licensed under the GNU GENERAL PUBLIC LICENSE